arg-tech/delab/README.md

 ## Introduction

-This is the gitlab repository for the delab prototype.
+This is the gitlab repository for the DeLab prototype.
 The main idea is to provide a container microservice infrastructure demonstrating the DeLab bot.
 This includes modules of

 1. ML inference: use pre-trained model
     a. generate features for prediction (currently sentiment, justification, cosine similarity)